 The Siberian cat has a longhaired, thick and fluffy coat, made to embrace it for some of the most extreme weather conditions on earth.
-It has an athletic build made for hunting in scarce conditions, and amongst other cats, it can be a mean one.
+It has an athletic build made for hunting in scarce conditions, and amongst other cats, it can be a mean one (Only defetead by the much larger Maine Coon).
 However, towards its owners, it's a communicative and affectionate creature that goes well with people of all ages.

-This breed is also one of the few breeds to be recognised scientifically as closer to 'allergy-friendly.
+This breed is also one of the few breeds to be recognised scientifically as closer to being a hypoallergenic cat.
 The protein 'Fel d 1' produced by the Siberian mutates into a version causing fewer allergic reactions.
 Though, it is not entirely hypoallergenic, so make sure to meet one before getting one.

-The Neva Masquerade is a subtype of the Siberian breed, meaning they share many genetic qualities.
+Neva Masquerade is a subtype of the Siberian breed, meaning they share many genetic qualities.
 The Neva's production of the protein 'Fel d 1', is similar to the Siberians'.
 It is a less provocative allergen.
-Therefore this breed could also be a potential candidate for allergic people.
+Therefore this breed could also be a potential candidate for hypoallergenic people.

 The Neva Masquerade is a close relative to the Siberian, meaning they share many genetic qualities and personality traits.
 It is energetic and has a strong need for social bonding.
 It is a docile and talkative breed that loves to be around its owners.

 Also known as the hairless cat.
-A common misassumption about the Sphynx is that its hairlessness makes it allergy-friendly.
+A common misassumption about the Sphynx cat is that its hairlessness makes it a hypoallergenic cat.
 That is not true.
 Like all other cats, the Sphynx produces the protein 'Fel d 1', which is the most common allergen deriving from cats.
 Whether or not they have fewer allergy provoking molecules need more scientific research.

-The Oriental cat is almost identical to the Siamese cat.
+Oriental shorthair cat is almost identical to the Siamese cat.
 There are a few differences in their facial structure.
 Other than that, the Oriental comes in various colours, as opposed to, the Siamese which only comes in a few selected colours.
 Whether or not the breed is allergy-friendly still needs scientific documentation.
-Allergic owners tend to report that they react less to breeds related to the Siamese.
+Hypoallergenic cat owners tend to report that they react less to breeds related to the Siamese.